 Extraction is similar to an espresso (with pressure and temperature), with coffee parts that have distinctive flavor and aromas.
-The first, with more sugars, until the last one, with less flavor and aroma components.
+The first part of extraction has more sugars, and the last one has less flavor and aroma components.

 Example of percolation: in this extract, the solid concentration can vary between 6 and 32%, depending on various factors such as blend, roasting, etc.